 Energy-efficient homes are increasing in popularity as homeowners become more interested in sustainability and living environmentally friendly lifestyles.
-Whether you're looking to build from the ground up, remodel an existing house or buy a home that's already energy-efficient, there are some key design elements that are essential for any truly green home.
+Whether you’re looking to build from the ground up, remodel a house or buy a home that’s already energy-efficient, some key design elements are essential for any truly green home.

-An energy-efficient home is a property that is designed to use less energy while still providing the same level of protection, comfort, convenience and aesthetic appeal as a more traditional house would.
+An energy-efficient home is a property designed to use less energy while still providing the same level of protection, comfort, convenience and aesthetic appeal as a more traditional house.

-Choosing to use more sustainable building materials, such as reclaimed wood, in the construction and repairing of a home is one way you can be more energy-efficient in your design choices.
+Choosing to use more sustainable building materials, such as reclaimed wood or natural stone, in the construction of a home is one way builders can be more energy-efficient in their design choices.

-Additionally, there are building materials that can increase a home’s efficiency, including:
+Additionally, some building materials can increase a home’s efficiency, including:

 - Non-fiberglass spray foam insulation

-Your appliances could be the culprit behind high energy bills, but that’s where energy-efficient appliances come in.
-Energy Star appliances not only offer savings on energy bills, but since 1992 they have also contributed to a 3.5 billion metric ton reduction in greenhouse gas emissions often caused by products with inefficient energy use.
+Standard appliances could be the culprit behind high energy bills, but that’s where energy-efficient appliances come in.
+Energy Star appliances not only offer savings on energy bills, but since 1992, they’ve also contributed to a 4 billion metric ton reductionin greenhouse gas emissions often caused by products with inefficient energy use.

 - Home hubs

 - Smart security systems

 Many smart home devices learn your habits and preferences and can suggest changes in your energy use based on your needs and how much money you want to save.